 My journey, my story, my narrative.
 Although I was under a gag order, I would not be silenced and intimidated into submission.

 I was a highly dedicated, loyal, and effective cop who had become justifiably disillusioned, frustrated, and despondent by the destructiveness of police silos, politics and turf wars.
-The safety of Canadians was at stake.
+The safety of Canadians was at stake, as was my professional reputation and credibility.

 So, I told my story, as did others – dear friends and outstanding cops who I owe my life to.
-In 2001, my story made three Fifth Estate documentaries and the cover of Maclean’s magazine.
+In 2001, my story was the subject of three Fifth Estate documentaries and the cover of Maclean’s magazine.
 It was also featured daily in local and national newspapers as my public disciplinary tribunal played out.

 You can read the Maclean’s article here: